ismaelpamplona/isma.codes/posts/mastering_p2_p_the_power_of_decentralized_networking.md

 **Code Example:**

-**Install libp2p**:
+Install libp2p:

 ```bash
 npm install libp2p
 ```

-**Creating a basic libp2p node**:
-This example shows how to create a simple libp2p node that uses TCP for communication, Mplex for stream multiplexing, and Noise for encryption.
+Creating a basic libp2p node: this example shows how to create a simple libp2p node that uses TCP for communication, Mplex for stream multiplexing, and Noise for encryption.

 ```javascript
 const Libp2p = require('libp2p')